bomonike/bomonike.github.io/temporal.md

 1. To see the Workflow, switch to the browser view of the Temporal Web UI at its default port and press Refresh:
     <a target="_blank" href="http://localhost:8233">http://localhost:8233</a>

+1. Click the Workflow ID for a Workflow to see its input values, timeout configurations, scheduled retries, number of attempts, stack traceable errors, and more.

 1. There is a "Start Workflow" button at the upper-right.